-Numerous wireless technologies are being used with greater regularity to transmit voice, data, and video in support of national security and emergency preparedness (NS/EP) operations.
+Numerous wireless technologies are being used with greater regularity to transmit voice, data, and video in support of NS/EP operations.
 However, there are increasing concerns that wireless communications could expose NS/EP users to new security threats and vulnerabilities.
-As such, the NS/EP community needs to understand its security requirements and identify potential wireless vulnerabilities.
+As such, the NS/EP community needs to understand its security requirements and identify potential wireless vulnerabilities

 Challenges exist at many levels, including product design, wireless standards, and wireless/Internet convergence.
 First, the wide use of commercial off-the-shelf products and legacy equipment by the NS/EP community is an important consideration because these devices and equipment were not designed with NS/EP security requirements in mind and sometimes without security features at all.
-Second, interoperability issues arise from the implementation of different security models and standards-for instance, there are several conflicting policies either established or in development, designed to inhibit or prohibit the use of particular wireless capabilities and connectivity to classified networks and computers.
+Second, interoperability issues arise from the implementation of different security models and standards - for instance, there are several conflicting policies either established or in development, designed to inhibit or prohibit the use of particular wireless capabilities and connectivity to classified networks and computers.
 Third, the extension of the Internet into the wireless domain adds new security challenges.

-At the President's National Security Telecommunications Advisory Committee (NSTAC) XXV Meeting held on March 13, 2002, participants discussed the topic of security vulnerabilities in wireless communications devices and networks.
+At the NSTAC XXV Meeting held on March 13, 2002, participants discussed the topic of security vulnerabilities in wireless communications devices and networks.
 Since subscribers use wireless technologies to transmit voice, data, and video in support of NS/EP operations, meeting participants agreed that the NS/EP community needed to identify its security requirements and understand potential wireless vulnerabilities.
-After an initial scoping of wireless security and other related wireless issues, the NSTAC Industry Executive Subcommittee (IES) formed the Wireless Task Force (WTF) at its April 18, 2002, meeting.
+After an initial scoping of wireless security and other related wireless issues, the NSTAC IES formed the WTF at its April 18, 2002, meeting.
 The IES tasked the WTF to determine how the NS/EP user can operate in a secure environment and to provide conclusions and recommendations to the President regarding wireless security.